clicksandmortar/fingerprint/README.md

 ## Usage

-Simply wrap your app in the `FingerprintProvider` component:
+Simply wrap your app in the `FingerprintProvider` component with your provided app id:

 ```tsx
 import React, { Component } from 'react'